 Say “no” to holiday parties.
 Choosing to attend a limited number of holiday parties is okay!
 You are in a busy season of young children & homemaking.
 Be realistic about how many events you can attend without going crazy.
 If it is a time in your homemaking journey where you need to stay close to home and just celebrate with your husband and kids, then that is fine, too!
 If you have a new baby or if anyone in your family has a compromised immune system, then staying home is often needed to avoid illness.
 Do what you have to do!

 Simplify your housework.
 Now is a good time to create a list of what must get done daily and what can be put on hold until after the Holiday Season.
-You can read my post on 6 daily chores that must get done to get an idea of how I prioritize my housework.
+You can read my post on 6 daily chores that must get done (and grab the free printable) to get an idea of how I prioritize my housework.
 This list is perfect for when you can’t put a lot of thought or time into keeping your house clean!

 Favorite Holiday Resources!